charlievillacr/jsbooks/1JavaScriptBeginner.md

 The variable "name" will contain the value undefined after the above statement is executed.

-5. even if you re-declare a JavaScript variable, it retains its previous value.
+5. Even if you re-declare a JavaScript variable, it retains its previous value.

 For example: